-In blockchain, using an account actually refers to using a
+In blockchain, using an account refers to using a

 private key to sign transactions.

-NEAR Accounts have the unique feature of holding multiple public/private key pairs, called Access Keys, each with their own set of permissions.
+NEAR Accounts have the unique feature of holding multiple public/private key pairs, called Access Keys, each with its own set of permissions.

 Access Keys are similar to OAuths, enabling you to grant limited access over your account to third-parties.